Murqinistic-Tools/specific-tool/readme.md

+# Critical Note ⚠️

+This tool currently overwrites your DPI profiles.
+I may fix it in the future if I get around to it.

 # Specific Tool 🎯

 Specific Tool is a high-performance input optimization and peripheral management tool designed for competitive gaming.
 It automates DPI switching, polling rate adjustments, and digital vibrance settings based on the active process.